mls981/CE-UY-3013_Searle_Final_Project/README.md

 Task 2: Unsteady flow and a non reactive contaminant (also known as a tracer).
 Flowrate at inlet and outlet are the same.
 Completely Mixed Reactor (CMR).

 How To Use:
+Follow input prompts for Task 1.
+For Task 2, manually change the values of the input variables to meet your needs.